Christopher Comer, Dean

 Caringi, J., Stanick, C., Trautman, A., Crosby, L., Devlin, M., & Adams, S. (2015).
 Secondary traumatic stress in public school teachers: Contributing and mitigating factors.Advances in School Mental Health Promotion.

 Cross, S., Whitekiller, V., Holder, L., Norris, D., Caringi, J., & Trautman, A. (2015).
 NCWWI Tribal Traineeship Programs: Promoting diversity in the child welfare workforce.
 Journal of Social Work Education.

 Caringi, J., Klika, B., Zimmerman, M., Trautman, A., & van den Pol, R. (2013).
 Promoting youth voice in Indian country.
 Children and Youth Services Review, 35(8), 1206-1211.

 Trautman, A. (2012).
 Parent’s rights, custody and child support in Wyoming.
 Legal Aid of Wyoming.
 Retrieved from www.lawyoming.org/legal-topics-faqs/custody-and-child-support-faq/

 Borntrager, C., Caringi, J., van den Pol, R., Crosby, L., O’Connell, K., Trautman, A. & McDonald, M. (2012).
 Secondary traumatic stress in school personnel, Advances in School Mental Health Promotion, 5, 1-13.

 Pedagogy Department Field

-Counselor for children in group care who had experienced severe abuse and neglect; tribal advocate/law clerk for Wyoming Legal Services; provided training and technical assistance on issues of childhood trauma to tribal child welfare agencies across Montana; provide outside supervision to MSW students
+Counselor for children in group care who had experienced severe abuse and neglect; tribal advocate/law clerk for Wyoming Legal Services; provide training and technical assistance on issues of childhood trauma to tribal communities in Montana and across the nation; provide outside supervision to MSW students